Hierarchies and transforms

 Transforms in hierarchies

-Hierarchies are common to use for transforms where a root entity is moved around and all its children should move with it.
+Hierarchies are commonly used for transforms where a root entity is moved around and all its children should move with it.

 To apply transforms to a hierarchy, local_to_parent